1. I would like to register an environmental complaint. How do I do it?

 Yes.
-The Kentucky Operator Certification Program is managed by the Division of Compliance Assistance, and it provides training and certification for all wastewater, drinking water, and solid waste operators in the Commonwealth.
+The Kentucky Operator Certification Program provides training and certification for all wastewater, drinking water, and solid waste operators in the Commonwealth.
 For more information, please see the Operator Certification Program's Webpage

 20. I need to complete my Discharge Monitoring Report.
 Is there any guidance available?